 Before filing a motion in limine, the parties must meet and confer to determine whether the opposing party intends to introduce the disputed evidence and attempt to reach an agreement that would obviate the need for the motion.
 Motions in limine should address specific issues (e.g., not "to exclude all hearsay").
 Motions in limine should not be disguised motions for summary adjudication of issues.
-No party may file more than five (5) motions in limine without seeking leave from the Court to do so.
+The Court may strike excessive or unvetted motions in limine.